rixx/ramble/_posts/2020-03-30-on-origin-stories.md

 This post is mostly inspired by the book *The courage to be disliked* and its presentation of Adlerian psychology.
 Alfred Adler was a contemporary and colleague of Siegmund Freud, and the founder of the school of *Individual Psychology*.

+If you want to know why this post is useful but wrong, read [David's response](https://notebook.drmaciver.com/posts/2020-04-02-09:44.html), or add a plural 's' to every mention of "motivation" and "goal" in this post.